Stape

 For high-volume websites, we offer custom plans.
 Feel free to use the pricing calculator to estimate the best plan for your site.

-Step 2.
-Set up Server Google Analytics 4
+Set up server Google Analytics 4

 1. Inside the Web container, create a new tag of the tag type Google Tag.

-Add trigger to GA4 tag.
-It usually should trigger on all page views.
+Add your Google Tag ID and a trigger to GA4 tag (it usually should trigger on all page views).

-set up google tag
+Set up Google tag

 3. Go to your Google Tag Manager Server container.
 Click Clients and New.